 - Prepare quarterly schedules of Forecast of Fixed Charges for submission to Lease Accounting based on Forecasted Settlements for the Year from Aviation Financial Services.

-- Identify, access and apply relevant professional frameworks, including accounting standards and guidance, as well as, other information for analysis and to make informed decisions.
+- Identify, assess and apply relevant professional frameworks, including accounting standards and guidance, as well as, other information for analysis and to make informed decisions.

 - Identify and utilize relevant technology and tools to analyze data efficiently and effectively.